-On the far right of the sites table on the page is an Actions button (if you cannot see this on your screen then use 'CTRL -' to make the page smaller on the screen).
-Clicking on the vertical ellipsis brings up a menu to either View site or Assess biodiversity.
+On the far right of the sites table on the page is an Actions button (if you cannot see this on your screen then use 'CTRL -' to make the page smaller on the screen until you can access these options or use the scroll bar if it is visible).
+Clicking on the vertical ellipsis (three dots)

+brings up a menu to either View site or Assess biodiversity (only appears if you have selected My sites).
 View Site allows a user to view the details of the site, including the KBA trigger element details and all other relevant fields for the KBA, while the Assess biodiversity initiates a reassessment.
-WARNING: Selecting Assess biodiversity starts a process of re-assessment for the site.
-If you select this option, you need to complete the re-assessment and propose it for review.
+WARNING: Selecting Assess biodiversity warns you in the first instance that if you are starting a process of re-assessment for the site, then you need to complete the re-assessment and propose it for review.
 Otherwise, it remains as a draft re-assessment and no other user can access the details of the site until you have proposed it (unless they are invited to participate in the assessment as a co-proposer).
 Therefore, ONLY select this option when you are making a re-assessment of the site.
 If you have inadvertently selected Assess biodiversity, you can choose to delete the draft at any stage from the assessment window, or from My sites in the sites management screen.